KD9YQK/ARES_Sim_1/gm/GM_01_Event_Timeline.md

 If NCO treats the report as confirmed, note for debrief.

-### 00:34 — Conditional GM Inject: Logistics Routing
+### 00:34 — Conditional GM Inject: Public Works Routing

 Use this moment to respond to how NCO handled the 00:10 road blockage event.

 If NCO reported the Bravo/road blockage issue well:

-Inject: Logistics can send a cleanup crew to the Bravo blockage location.
+Inject: NCO can dispatch Public Works to the Bravo blockage location.

 Purpose: